Single Origin Coffee Guide

 What makes single origin coffee unique?

 Single origin coffees are like snapshots of place.
-Each one captures a little of the geography, culture, and craft behind it.
+Whether it’s single origin Arabica coffee grown at high elevation or a carefully sourced single origin specialty coffee from a specific farm, each one captures a little of the geography, climate, and craft behind it.
 No two are exactly alike — and that’s the beauty.

 Because they aren’t blended, these coffees tend to have more distinct flavor notes.
 You might taste the citrus brightness of a high-altitude Colombian, or the bold cherry and chocolate tones of a Guatemalan roast.
 When roasted with care and brewed fresh, single origin coffees can be incredibly expressive and full of personality.